Static and Dynamic BART for Rank-Order Data: Bayesian Inference

-Sampling the path of the latent variables using the filtering and smoothing recursions in Theorem~\ref{theorem:filt_smoot} is highly computationally intensive.
-This is due to (i) evaluation of many Gaussian integrals over very small subspaces of $\R^N$ and (ii) drawing from an $N$-dimensional Gaussian distribution truncated such that its elements satisfy a given ordering constraint.
-Both issues worsen as the number of alternatives, $N$, increases.
-To overcome these computational issues, for each period $t=1,\ldots, T$, we approximate the joint posterior distribution of the vector $\z_t$ and derive the element-wise posterior distribution for each $i=1,\ldots, N$, conditioning on all the other $j\neq i$ elements.
-This approach is similar to the standard technique used in rank-order data models \citep[e.g., see][Ch.
+{The latent states can be sampled through forward filtering backward sampling, using the filtering recursions in Theorem~\ref{theorem:filt_smoot} and a backward sampler described in the Supplement.
+However, this sampler is computationally intensive.} This is due to (i) evaluation of many Gaussian integrals over very small subspaces of $\R^N$ and (ii) drawing from an $N$-dimensional Gaussian distribution truncated such that its elements satisfy a given ordering constraint.
+Both issues worsen as the number of items, $N$, increases.
+To overcome these computational issues, for each period $t=1,\ldots, T$, we approximate the joint posterior distribution of the vector $\z_t$ and derive the element-wise posterior full conditional distribution for each $i=1,\ldots, N$, conditioning on all the other $j\neq i$ elements.
+Therefore, we replace sampling from a joint distribution by sampling from a collection of full conditional distributions, which results in a full Gibbs sampler of the latent scores.
+This approach is similar to the standard technique used in rank-order data models \citep[e.g.,][Ch.
 12]{hoff2009first}.
-We refer to the Supplement for a description of the method used to sample the path of the latent states.
+We refer to the Supplement for a detailed description of the sampling method.

+Steps 2b and 2c concerning the static parameters of the tree structure are standard in the BART literature and follow directly from the algorithm in \cite{chipman2010bart}.
+The tree structure is updated by proposing one of four moves: growing a terminal node, pruning a pair of terminal nodes, changing a nonterminal rule, and swapping a rule between parent and child.
+Then, given the tree structure, the terminal node parameters are sampled directly from their normal conditional posterior distribution.